bobi591/auth0RedirectionMiddleware/README.md

 This middleware is workaraound of the bad Authorize Attribute redirection to the login page when Auth0 authentication is used.
 The current Auth0 issue where the login uri cannot be set in some cases results in invalid login redirection when the [Authorize] attribute is used.
-Using this middleware the unauthenticated visitors are getting redirected to the Auth0 challenge.
+Using this middleware the unauthenticated visitors are getting redirected to the real Auth0 challenge.

 The authorization checks should be implemented by the consumer of the library.
 The checks are passed to the middleware through boolean delegate.